 This is the wiki page associated with Physics 4268/6268 Nonlinear Dynamics & Chaos.
 Physics 4268/6268 is an undergraduate and graduate level nonlinear dynamics course taught by Professor Daniel I. Goldman in the School of Physics at the Georgia Institute of Technology.
-The TAs are Chris Crowley from the Schatz lab.
-Wiki is currently maintained by Chris Crowley.
+The TA is Ellen Liu from the Sponberg lab.
+Wiki is currently maintained by Ellen Liu.
 The course is comprised of both a classroom component and a laboratory component.
 In the laboratory component student led groups will perform a nonlinear dynamics experiment and report their findings.
 Students thus develop intuition for nonlinear dynamics both on paper and in a hands-on laboratory environment.

 The goal of this wiki is for students to interactively develop and compile a library of experiments that illustrate fundamental principles of nonlinear dynamics for further educational use.